IE Business School vs. Imperial College Business School: World’s top online MBAs compared | TopMBA.com

 Class profiles

-The class of 2016/17 at Warwick Business School holds an average of 12 years’ prior work experience – that’s four years more than the average of eight found among IE’s latest intake.
-As you might expect given their working backgrounds, the average online student at WBS is a little older, at 36 years of age, compared to 32 at IE.
+The class of 2023-25 at Imperial College Business School holds an average of 12 years’ prior work experience – that’s almost double the average of six to seven found among IE’s latest intake.
+As you might expect given their working backgrounds, the average online student at Imperial is a little older, at 35 years of age, compared to 31 at IE.

-WBS also has a slightly higher proportion of female students, at the time of writing – 32% compared to the 25% found at IE Business School.
-However, IE has a higher concentration of international students – WBS says that around 60% of its distance learners are from outside the UK, whereas IE says that international students make up 95% of its latest intake.
+IE has a higher concentration of international students – Imperial says that around 78% of its distance learners are from outside mainland Europe, with 50 nationalities represented in it's 2023-24 cohort or 159 students whereas IE says that international students make up 90% of its latest intake with 34 different nationalities represented.

 Want more content like this Register for free site membership to get regular updates and your own personal content feed.